Cirkit Designer Logo

 • Motor control and monitoring

-• Energy metering in appliances
+• Energy metering and load detection

 Technical Specifications